pandahuang/FileBasedDataMiningFramework/README.md

 # FileBasedDataMiningFramework
-<title>This is a framework for file-based data mining jobs.</title>
+This is a framework for file-based data mining jobs.

 Frame:
   1.Data Management.
   2.Data Processing and Preprocessing.
   3.Model of Machine Learning and Data Mining.
   4.Analysis function of Source Data and Model Verification.
   5.Visualization of Source Data and Analysis Result.
   6.Pipeline function for transform data between different core modules.